 - Check for worn Christmas tree light electrical cords and always unplug at night.
 Use UL approved electrical decorations and cords.
 Using miniature lights produce less heat and reduce the drying effect on the tree or any chance of fire.

 - Take down the tree before it dries out.
-Many fresh cut trees if properly cared for (using the first five steps) should last at least five weeks before drying out.
+Many fresh cut trees if properly cared for (using the first four steps) should last at least five weeks before drying out.
 Some species keep their moisture longer that others.

 - For easier watering, buy a funnel and a 3 to 4 foot tube.
 Slip the tube over the funnel outlet, extend tubing down into the tree stand and water without bending over or disturbing the tree skirt.
 Hide this system in an out-of-the-way part of the tree.